MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ## Review individual events

 ### Event details
 To drill down into a specific event, select the event ID for the event that you want to investigate.
 On the **Event details** page, all the information related to the specific event is displayed, including information from rule evaluation, AI scoring, and device fingerprinting.
-Other information is be displayed, such as information sent in the assessment API request, or other related events such as bank events, chargebacks, and status or label events.
+Other information is displayed, such as information sent in the assessment API request, or other related events such as bank events, chargebacks, and status or label events.

 On the **Velocities** tile at the bottom of the page, values for various velocities across several different timeframes are displayed.
 For example, the number of purchase attempts that came from a particular email address in the last seven days is shown.
 You can select a velocity value to open a new tab and display the corresponding events.
 The velocity values on the **Event details** page are shown in real time and may have changed since the original purchase event occurred.
 Definitions for the default velocities are shown on the **Velocity** page.